bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 ``https://BIRDHOUSE_FQDN_PUBLIC/TESTTHREDDS_CONTEXT_ROOT`` where ``BIRDHOUSE_FQDN`` and
 ``BIRDHOUSE_FQDN_PUBLIC`` are defined in your ``env.local``.

-Use same docker image as regular THREDDS by default but can be customized.
+Use same docker image as regular |thredds|_ by default but can be customized.

 New container have new ``TestDatasets`` with volume-mount to ``/data/testdatasets`` on the host.
 So your testing ``.nc`` and ``.ncml`` files should be added to